-Gains and losses on disposal of an asset are determined by comparing the proceeds from disposal with the carrying amount of the asset, and are recognized net within operating costs in the statement of earnings and comprehensive earnings.
+Gains and losses on disposal of an asset are determined by comparing the proceeds from disposal with the carrying amount of the asset.

 The cost of replacing part of an item of property, plant and equipment is recognized in the carrying amount of the item if it is probable that the future economic benefits embodied within the part will flow to the Company and its cost can be measured reliably.
 The carrying amount of the replaced part is derecognized.
 The costs of the day-to-day servicing of property, plant and equipment are recognized in earnings as incurred.